GLEON/glmtools/README.md

     install.packages('devtools')
     library(devtools)

-Then, you can use the helper function to install rGLM from Github
+Then, you can use the helper function to install glmtools from Github

-    install_github("rGLM", "GLEON", args="--no-multiarch")
+    install_github("glmtools", "GLEON", args="--no-multiarch")

 Note: The --no-multiarch is there because of a quirk of the ncdf4 library.